rusticbison/website/_posts/2016-06-15-monetas-goatd-installation.md

     Press 'f' to see the fees for a particular unit.
     To quit, press 'q'.

-Try experimenting with this script to learn how requests are being sent.
-If you have the Monetas Android app that's running in the Platform Demo environment (check with Monetas, you may have a special environment) then your *GoatD* wallets will be perfectly interoperable with your Android app.

 # Next steps

 Today we installed *GoatD*, configured it, and learned how to create multiple wallets on the same virtual machine.
 We also ran a simple script that makes sending simple HTTP requests to *GoatD* easy.
 Next time we'll build a simple mobile wallet web app that you can turn into an iOS or Android app, which will let you do the same things that *goatease.py* does.